 Membership fee

-Union membership is free for you if you’re a full-time student, and you’re not paid a salary or unemployment fund benefits.
+Union membership is free for you if you are a full-time student, and you are not paid salary or wages or unemployment fund benefits.

 Membership fee calculator